Senior Director, Special Events

 - Excellent oral and written communication skills, with the ability to interface with all departments/levels of the organization and outside third parties, including diplomats and legislators.

-- Demonstrated ability to foster relationships with companies and cultivate partnerships that generate support for the Foundation.
+- Demonstrated ability to foster relationships with companies that can produce partnerships and yield support for the Foundation.

 - Working knowledge of Raiser’s Edge preferred.